What is Pulp Therapy?

 Dental caries (cavities) and traumatic injury are the main reasons for a tooth to require pulp therapy.
 Pulp therapy is often referred to as a “nerve treatment”, “children’s root canal”, “pulpectomy” or “pulpotomy”.
 The two common forms of pulp therapy in children’s teeth are the pulpotomy and pulpectomy.

 A pulpotomy removes the diseased pulp tissue within the crown portion of the tooth.
 Next, an agent is placed to prevent bacterial growth and to calm the remaining nerve tissue.
 This is followed by a final restoration (usually a stainless steel or zirconia crown).
 Our Katy pediatric dentist can explain the process in terms your child understands before the procedure.
 We can also provide sedation options for kids who are nervous about the procedure.
 Just talk to us beforehand, so we can tell if your child is a good candidate!

 A pulpectomy is required when the entire pulp is involved (into the root canal(s) of the tooth).
-During this treatment, the diseased pulp tissue is completely removed from both the crown and root.
+During this treatment, the diseased pulp tissue is completely removed from both the crown and root by the pediatric specialist.
 The canals are cleansed, disinfected and, in the case of primary teeth, filled with a resorbable material.
 Then, a final restoration is placed.
 A permanent tooth would be filled with a non-resorbable material.